catppuccin/tmux/README.md

 ## Create a custom module

-It is possible to add a new custom module or overrite any of the existing modules.
+It is possible to add a new custom module or overwrite any of the existing modules.

 Look into custom/README.md for more details.